Teen Beach 2: Plot

-Brady and Mack bring Lela and Tanner to school, where their movie characteristics come out against Mack and Brady's cautions ("Wanna Be with You", "Twist Your Frown Upside Down").
+Brady and Mack bring Lela and Tanner to school, where their film characteristics come out against Mack and Brady's cautions.
 Lela becomes too enthralled with math homework to spend time with Tanner after school, and Tanner confesses to Brady that he worries he is not enough for Lela, while Brady reveals to Tanner that he and Mack are taking a break.
 He also shows Tanner his surfboards, and alludes that Mack might not understand his newfound hobby.
-Realizing that Lela and Tanner are becoming part of the modern world, Mack and Brady attempts to convince them that they are just characters from a film, showing them clips from Wet Side Story ("Silver Screen").
+Upon noticing that Lela and Tanner are integrating into the modern world, Mack and Brady attempts to convince them that they are just characters from a film, showing them clips from Wet Side Story.
 Upset by this, Lela throws the necklace into the ocean, prompting Mack and Brady to search for it.
 Meanwhile, back in the Wet Side Story world, characters begin disappearing.
-Butchy notices the washed-up necklace, which he uses to lead the film gang into the modern world, where they inform Lela, Tanner, Brady and Mack about the disappearing characters.
+Butchy notices the necklace, which he uses to lead the film gang into the modern world, where they inform Lela, Tanner, Brady, and Mack about the disappearing characters.
 Brady and Mack realize that without the main actors, the film world would cease to exist.
 The film characters return to their world.

-Brady and Mack avoid each other during the "Save the Beach" dance, but are greeted by the characters of Wet Side Story, who decides to return to get them to reconcile ("Gotta Be Me").
-When Butchy disappears with the necklace, Brady and Mack run to get Mack's grandfather's surfboard, which they first used to get into the Wet Side Story universe.
+Brady and Mack avoid each other during the "Save the Beach" dance, but are greeted by the Wet Side Story gang, who returns to get them to reconcile.
+Butchy disappears with the necklace, prompting Brady and Mack to retrieve Mack's grandfather's surfboard, which they first used to get into the Wet Side Story universe.
 With no waves, Brady decides to use a motorized surfboard he created, along with the emblem from Mack's grandfather's surfboard.
-Mack compares Brady's hobby to her grandfather's surfboard passion, and they agree not to keep secrets from each other ("Meant to Be").
+Mack compares Brady's hobby to her grandfather's surfboard passion, and they agree not to keep secrets from each other.

-Before Tanner and Lela leave, Mack tells Lela to make the movie her story.
+Before Tanner and Lela leave, Mack tells Lela to make the film her story.
 Brady fixes a surfboard malfunction, allowing Lela and Tanner to depart.
-When Brady emerges from the ocean, he and Mack appear not to know each other; they later meet at the "Save the Beach" dance, which Mack says is themed after her favorite movie, Lela, Queen of the Beach.
-It is revealed that Lela had followed Mack's advice and changed the movie, giving it more feminist tones but unintentionally erasing Brady and Mack's history together since the two originally met by Brady showing Mack Wet Side Story.
-Despite this, Mack and Brady flirt and fall in love again, restoring their relationship ("That's How We Do").
+When Brady emerges from the sea, he and Mack appear not to know each other.
+They later meet at the "Save the Beach" dance, which Mack says is themed after her favorite film, Lela, Queen of the Beach.
+It is revealed that Lela had followed Mack's advice and changed the film, giving it more feminist tones but unintentionally erasing Brady and Mack's history together.
+Despite this, Mack and Brady fall in love again.